dflock/duncanlock.net/content/draft-posts/ways-of-thingking-ways-of-living.rst

 :tags:
 :summary:

-Go to First Principles, Deeply
+Think from First Principles, Deeply
 -----------------------------------

 Reason from first principles if you want to do something new - don't just iterate on someone else's existing idea.